You’ll also need to assess the strength of arguments, recognise assumptions and evaluate arguments.

 To ensure you’re prepared to succeed when taking the actual test, have a look at your previous practice tests to identify where, if anywhere, you have gone wrong.

-It can be tempting to go over what you already know and feel comfortable with but this won’t be as helpful to you.
+It can be tempting to go over what you already know and feel comfortable with, but this won’t be as helpful to you.
 To do well in the test you’ll need to focus your time on strengthening particular areas of weakness you may have in your aptitude ability.

-However, it pays to read through the passages carefully and double check you read them correctly.
+However, it pays to read through the passages carefully and double-check check you read them correctly.
 This will ensure you have a good understanding of what the question is asking of you before attempting to answer it.